buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 - **Saving Throws**:: +2 Fortitude, +1 Will
 - **Ability Score**:: Strength or Charisma

 When you attack a creature at least 2 sizes larger than you, you do +1 additional damage for every 2 Weapon Proficiency points.
-If it's only one size larger, add 1 more damage for every 3 Weapon Proficiency points.
+If it' \*\*s only one size larger, add 1 more damage for every 3 Weapon Proficiency points.

 ## The Patron is my Weapon